bmanders716/bmanders716.github.io/cookbook.md

 Treacle Pudding.

-_Ingredients_--1†lb. of flour.
+_Ingredients_--1‡¨¢. of flour.
-               º lb of finely-chopped suet.
+               Ï†¨b of finely-chopped suet.
-               º†lb. of treacle.
+               Ï†¨b. of treacle.
-               Ω†oz. of ground ginger.
+               Ì†Øz. of ground ginger.
                1 egg.
-               2†oz. of moist sugar.
+               2‡Ø∫. of moist sugar.
-               1Ω gill of milk.
+               1Ì†ßill of milk.
                1 teaspoonful of baking powder.

 _Method._--Put the dry ingredients into a basin.